itsJohannes/jzen.github.io/README.txt

 Unemployment Data Analysis
 Overview
-This project aims to analyze unemployment data from multiple sources and consolidate it into a single dataset for easy analysis.
-The project involves cleaning and processing data from various Excel files, organizing it into a unified format, and performing analytical tasks on the aggregated dataset.
+This project aims to analyze unemployment data from multiple sheets within an Excel file and consolidate it into a single dataset for easy analysis.
+The project involves cleaning and processing data from multiple Excel sheets, organizing it into a unified format, and performing analytical tasks on the aggregated dataset.

 Features
 Data Cleaning: The project includes routines to clean raw data extracted from Excel files, removing unnecessary rows and columns, and ensuring consistency across different datasets.